lmondada/dphil-thesis/content/02_quantum/03_hybrid.md

 ### Quantum measurements

+Until now, we have skipped over a crucial part of the quantum computation
+process: the role of quantum measurements.
-Our dicussion thus far has omitted one crucial step of the quantum computation story.
-Per se, quantum data is useless to humans: we cannot consume it!
+Quantum data, in isolation, is inherently inaccessible to humans: we cannot consume it!
 A result from a quantum computation is only of value if we can probe it and get some readout value that we can display to the user or return to whomever launched the quantum computation.
-This is where the famous Schrödinger's cat of quantum mechanics comes in: we cannot know what data is within your qubits without performing a measurement, which is an action that will transform the quantum data: as a result of looking inside the proverbial box, the cat will either be killed or remain alive.
+This is where the famous Schrödinger's cat thought experiment of quantum mechanics comes in: what data is within the qubits cannot be known until a measurement is performed.
+This act of observation will transform the quantum data: as a result of looking inside the proverbial box, the cat will either be killed or remain alive.

 We thus need to add the measurement operation as a special case to our computer scientist's model of quantum computing.
-Unlike every other "pure quantum" operation, measurements must by definition interact with their environment to obtain a readout and so the no-delete and the reversibility principles that we introduced in the previous section do not apply here.
+Unlike purely quantum operations, measurements inherently involve interaction with the environment to produce a readout.
+Consequently, the no-delete and reversibility principles discussed earlier do not apply.
 Indeed, measurement is a lossy (and therefore irreversible) operation that project the quantum state into one of a small subset of classical states.
 Which state the quantum state is projected into is non-deterministic.